 Online surveys were conducted to assess the availability of lion products for sale in three countries:

-Viet Nam - A online survey was conducted of social media websites and traditional medicine websites.
-The survey was conducted in April 2018 using key words in Vietnamese.
+Viet Nam - An online survey was conducted of three social media websites and four e-commerce websites, all of which were open access.
+The survey was conducted in May 2018 using key words in Vietnamese.